inigoalonso/inigoalonso/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my PhD at Chalmers.
+- 🔭 I recently finished my PhD in Product Development at Chalmers.
-- 🌱 I’m currently learning all about product platforms and  product development and design research.
+- 🌱 I’m currently working as a Systems Engineer at the European Spallation Source ERIC.
-- 👯 I’m looking to collaborate on the development of tools and methods to help platform architects build flexible platforms.
+- 👯 I’m looking to collaborate on the development of tools and methods to help systems engineers.
-- 🤔 I’m looking for help with design research, and the planning of research activities.
+- 🤔 I’m looking for help with leadership training.
 - 💬 Ask me about product development.
 - 📫 How to reach me: https://inigoalonso.com
 - 😄 Pronouns: he/him/they/whatever makes you confortable